Set Current Location

 Non-residents will probably associate the name Dallmayr with coffee.
 Locals, however, think first of vol-au-vents, truffles, jam, confectionery and cold meats, and then of coffee.
 All these displays are enough to make anyone hungry, and the establishment offers you the perfect fix: the two Michelin star restaurant on the first floor, where there is some delicious contemporary fare to sample.
 If you want something lighter, you can always stop by the cafe-bistro for a coffee and light snacks.
 Operation hours for the restaurant, retail store and cafe vary.

-Cafe Kreutzkamm is known for their yummy cakes and desserts such as Baumkuchen, stollen, nougats and more.
+Cafe Kreutzkamm is known for its yummy cakes and desserts such as Baumkuchen, stollen, nougats, and more.
 This cafe is equally known for its delicious coffee and is popular amongst locals and tourists alike.
-If your bill is less than EUR15 then you will have to pay cash.
-Come and visit this confectionery haven if you are into desserts.
+Come and visit this confectionery haven with your friends and family, if you are into desserts.

 Cafe San Pietro is just off the main tourist square of Munich, Marienplatz and the famous Viktualienmarkt.
 The atmosphere here is cozy with a rather minimalist decor.
 The staff is friendly, and more importantly, is rather generous with the portions.
 The selection of coffee and other hot drinks is impressive, however the showstoppers are the cakes that line the displays of the cafe.
 Decadent and delicious, these divine creations are every dessert lover's dream come true.